orientechnologies/orientdb-docs/source/Configuration.md

 ##### ridBag.sbtreeBonsaiToEmbeddedToThreshold

-Amount of values after which LINKBAG implementation will use embedded values container (disabled by default).
+Amount of values, after which a LINKBAG implementation will use an embedded values container (disabled by default)..

 ```
 Setting name...: ridBag.sbtreeBonsaiToEmbeddedToThreshold